Extra-curricular activities not only encourage social interaction; they also help develop a variety of new skills at a young age.

 *tennis at an additional cost

-My Cubby House Early Learning offers Japanese lessons to children aged two years and older.
-They will learn the basics of Japanese including counting, simple words, phrases and even songs!
+My Cubby House Early Learning offers Chinese Mandarin lessons to children aged two years and older.
+They will learn the basics of Mandarin including counting, simple words, phrases and even songs!
 Learning a second language at a young age will broaden a child’s view of the world and help develop a deeper understanding of not only their own culture but of others too.
 The ability to relate, respect and communicate with a wide variety of people from diverse backgrounds is a valuable skill and very relevant to a country as multi-cultural as Australia.
 You will be surprised by how quickly your child picks it up!
 We often hear from parents that their children are experimenting with it at home in no time!

 It’s never too early to start encouraging children to live an active and healthy lifestyle.
 Vital for a child’s development, our weekly classes will get our toddlers through to pre-preppies out of the classroom and participating in age-appropriate activities.
 Physical activity at a young age will promote healthy growth and development, assist with the development of gross motor and fine motor skills and improve concentration and sleep!
 All while having a lot of fun with their classmates!